qdrant/landing_page/qdrant-landing/content/documentation/cloud/cloud-quick-start.md

 3. Click **Create Free Tier** and then **Continue**.
 4. Under **Get an API Key**, select the cluster and click **Get API Key**.
 5. Save the API key, as you won't be able to request it again.
 Click **Continue**.
+6. Save the code snippet provided to access your cluster.
+Click **Complete** to finish setup.

 Now you can test cluster access.
 Your generated request should be similar to this one: